Preload Strategies for Success

 It’s critical to know and understand the type of application load the ball bearings will support during operation.
 Make sure to also incorporate an effective bearing arrangement plan into the preload strategy.

-3. Assembly Materials
+3. Shaft & Housing Materials

 The type of mating material could increase or decrease a bearing press-fit, thereby canceling out bearing preload values.

-For example, aluminum is considered a soft material, and the coefficient of thermal expansion is about double that of AISI 52100 bearing steel.
-If an aluminum housing is mated with our 15° bearing steel S6005 angular contact bearing, a 68°F (20°C) rise in application temperature from room temperature can create ~11 microns of growth between the steel bearing and aluminum housing.
-This growth differential could decrease the press-fit and cancel out the bearing preload!
+Why is this important?
+Well, if an aluminum housing is mated with our 52100 bearing steel S6005 angular contact bearing, a 68°F (20°C) rise in application temperature (from room temperature) can create ~11 microns of growth between the steel bearing and aluminum housing.
+This growth could decrease the press-fit and cancel out the bearing preload.

 Preload Summary